ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v2/security_labels/retrieve.rst

     GET /v2/securityLabels/{securityLabel}/indicators/{associatedIndicatorType}

-For example, you could use the following query to find all Address Indicators labeled with the ``TLP:Amber`` Security Label:
+For example, you could use the following query to find all Address Indicators labeled with the ``TLP:AMBER`` Security Label:

 .. code::

-    GET /v2/securityLabels/TLP:Amber/indicators/addresses
+    GET /v2/securityLabels/TLP%3AAMBER/indicators/addresses

 You can delve further by adding an associated Indicator to the end of the query like:

 .. code::

-    GET /v2/securityLabels/TLP:Amber/indicators/addresses/0.0.0.0
+    GET /v2/securityLabels/TLP%3AAMBER/indicators/addresses/0.0.0.0

 Retrieve Labeled Tasks
 ^^^^^^^^^^^^^^^^^^^^^^